 Privacy Screen In The Yard

 This first one is set a few feet from the property line and the wood supports lean on the smaller fence behind it.
-If there are fence height regulations where you live, this is a good workaround.
+If there are restrictive fence height regulations where you live, this could be a good workaround.

 In this next one, they extended the support posts of the fence and added homemade lattice to the top section.
 Vines will eventually fill it in: